hjoliver/cylc-doc/src/glossary.rst

          "foo.02T00" -> "bar.02T00"

    graph string
-      A graph string is a collection of dependencies which are placed inside the :cylc:conf:`[scheduling][graph]` section e.g:
+      A graph string is a collection of dependencies defined in the :cylc:conf:`[scheduling][graph]` section e.g:

       .. code-block:: cylc-graph